Obadiah of Bertinoro: Religion

-Some piyyutim by Bertinoro exist in manuscript.
+Some piyyutim by Bartenura exist in manuscript.

 Travel

 He also wrote descriptions of his travels; and his letters to his relations in Italy, although intended only as private communications, are of great historical value.
 Most interesting in these letters is the wealth of information concerning the social and intellectual conditions of the Jews in Greece, Egypt, and Israel.
 He shows himself not only a close observer, but a conscientious and unprejudiced chronicler.
 For example, he studied attentively the conditions of the Karaites in Alexandria, and did not hesitate to praise them for the possession of the very virtues which the Rabbanites denied to them, such as generosity and liberality.
 His description of the Samaritans in Egypt is one of the most valuable and reliable of medieval times."